GuilhermeFranciscoPereira/Eventos_Fatec_Itu-Front-End/README.en.md

     - `Filters:` Combinable filters for events, filters to filter by event name, by categories and by dates based on start and end, this filter component is used in CardEvents
     - `Header:` Component that remains fixed on all pages because it was inserted within `layout.tsx` and is located at the top of the site.
     - `Inputs:`
+        - `InputCheckbox:` Checkbox input that is reusable in code for boolean fields
         - `InputDefault:` Reusable input that changes data based on received props.
     - `Loader:` Component that shows the user that something is loading.
     - `Modal:` This is like a "window" overlaid on top of the main interface that blocks interaction with background content until closed or confirmed.
 It's used to display critical information or specific action requests.